Revitalizing communities through sports, mentorship & economic opportunity

 Community Engagement & Opportunity Council (CEOC) is a faith-based, non-profit organization founded by Scott & Robin Turner in the Spring of 2021.
 Our mission is to revitalize communities through sports, mentorship & economic opportunity.

-Our First Down Mentorship Program provides leadership & character building training for high school & college student athletes.
+Our FIRST DOWN Mentorship Program provides leadership & character building training for high school & college student athletes.

-Our First Down Mentorship Program provides leadership & character building training for high school & college student athletes.
+Our FIRST DOWN Mentorship Program provides leadership & character building training for high school & college student athletes.

 Our Why